justi/no_comments/README.md

 # no_comments

 `no_comments` is a simple Ruby gem that removes comments from `.rb` files.
-It can handle single-line comments and inline comments, leaving your code clean and readable.
+It can handle single-line, block and inline comments, leaving your code clean and readable.

 ---